LGBTQ refugees and asylum seekers in Canada: Applying as a bisexual refugee or asylum seeker

-According to researchers like Sean Rehagg, the homonationalistic understanding of the LGBT/GSM experience seems to be binary and unchangeable in nature.
+According to researchers like Sean Rehagg, the homonationalistic understanding of the LGBTQ/GSM experience seems to be binary and unchangeable in nature.
 For a bisexual refugee, there is a greater risk of being turned down than those who identify as gay, lesbian or transgender.
 Rehagg argues that the bisexual refugee experience can be looked at in two ways: They are invisible in their home state and they have low success rates.
-According to Rehagg, the threat of bisexuality to both the heterosexual and homosexual binary understanding of sexuality can lead to the bisexual refugee receiving less attention than the rest of the LGBT community, as it threatens the stance of having a single preference supported by both the homosexual and heterosexual beliefs.
+According to Rehagg, the threat of bisexuality to both the heterosexual and homosexual binary understanding of sexuality can lead to the bisexual refugee receiving less attention than the rest of the LGBTQ community, as it threatens the stance of having a single preference supported by both the homosexual and heterosexual beliefs.
 The support of binary sexual preference and identification is attributed to the cis-normative and hetero-normative approaches to sexuality that are entrenched in the social system in Canada.
 Despite the first publicly recorded bisexual refugee case in Canada in 2000, the number of bisexual refugees has decreased over the last twenty years.
 In a recent study done by Rehagg, no bisexual refugee was granted refugee status between 2001 and 2004.
-Furthermore, out of the 115 publicly published LGBT/GSM applicants, only 11 identified as bisexual.
+Furthermore, out of the 115 publicly published LGBTQ/GSM applicants, only 11 identified as bisexual.
 Rehagg also found that bisexual applicants made up 7% of the claims, and the success rate of bisexual applicants was 25%.
-LGBT/GSM applicants that identified other than bisexual had a 49% success rate, and the average success rate was found to be 46%.
+LGBTQ/GSM applicants that identified other than bisexual had a 49% success rate, and the average success rate was found to be 46%.